devon96-zz/ClockSolitaire/README.md

 # ClockSolitaire
-My first project in Python
+My first project in Python.
+# Used library:
+PyGame